 Why it's a good movie: Jet Li, swords, fighting, cinematography

-Why it's useful for studying: short, easy to remember
+Why it's useful for studying: short, easy to remember - The Emperor's Assassin.

 We're told a story about Qin Shi Huang Di at the beginning of his rise to power (back when he was just Ying Zheng) and shown how he progresses through the land, gradually encroaching upon every land.
 As he gains power, he loses his ability to connect to people.